1970s #1980s #1990s

 11th Day of Christmas, Darlin’ Dallas gave to me… 11 Fabulous Frocks and Tuxedos.

 So in a wee break from the spoilers galore, here’s 11 fantastic pictures from the Oil Baron’s Ball, where was yet another venue for the Ewings and the Barnes to meet up… and fight, and insult each other… but don’t the frocks look lovely and don’t Bobby and JR look lovely in a tux!

 12th Day of Christmas, Darlin’ Dallas gave to me… 12 Cliffhangers (excluding the dream one).

-So not going to list them here but add a video or two as you’ve already been spoilt with a way too many spoilers on this series in this and my other Dallas posts…
+So not going to list them here but add a video or two as you’ve already been spoilt with way too many spoilers on this series in this and my other Dallas posts…

 Dallas – The Cliffhangers Part 1, TAFilms

 Dallas – The cliffhangers Part 2, TAFilms

 After 12 seasons (and a dream season Dallas ended with the result of the final cliffhanger revealed in those TV movies.
-And then 21 years later, in 2012 a remake leading me to my New Year’s resolution – and this after seeing the tongue in cheek Dynasty reboot – which is to watch the 1st episode if not the first season of the Big D. 2012 series.
+And then 21 years later, in 2012 a remake led me to my New Year’s resolution – and this after seeing the tongue in cheek Dynasty reboot – which is to watch the 1st episode if not the first season of the Big D. 2012 series.

 But I haven’t forgotten and just before I go.
 I’m going to challenge some of my fave bloggers with a wee individual classic tagging challenge… but if you want to join in the fun, please do!